tkerby/flipperzero-firmware-wPlugins/README.md

 - **OK Button**: Restart game (when game over or won)
 - **Back Button**: Exit game

+Scores are as follows:
+- 10 points for normal dot
+- 50 for power pills
+- 200 for eating ghosts

 ## Version history
 See [changelog.md](changelog.md)